 Many well-known companies invest billions of dollars in Research and Development activities (R&D).
 If these companies were not allowed patents, then their competitors would copy their new products and sell them at much cheaper rates.
 A patent prevents this plagiarizing by competitors and makes R&D investments worthwhile by allowing the inventor company the exclusive monopoly over use of their inventions.
 Thus, patents provide incentive to the original inventors and corporations for undertaking costs of R&D activities and help further scientific and technological development in the economy.

 Attorneys and licensed patent agents have to strictly abide by the prescribed code of conduct making confidentiality of client information mandatory.
-Therefore, by hiring the services of Attorneys or licensed patent agent, you can ensure that your invention remains secret while pending.
+Therefore, by hiring the services of Attorneys or licensed patent agencies, such as InventHelp, you can ensure that your invention remains secret while pending.

 The advantage of doing a patent search is that you may find that your invention or something very close to it has been filed already, saving you thousands in patent and attorney fees.
 The disadvantage is that it is generally incomplete, as there is no visibility into unpublished patent applications, which in the US pertains to most patent applications less than 18 months old.